Facts and Figures

 The Centre for Genomic Regulation (CRG) is an international biomedical research institute of excellence, based in Barcelona, Spain, whose mission is to discover and advance knowledge for the benefit of society, public health and economic prosperity.

 The breadth of topics, approaches and technologies at the CRG permits a broad range of fundamental issues in life sciences and biomedicine to be addressed.
 Research at the CRG falls into four main areas: gene regulation, stem cells and cancer; cell and developmental biology; bioinformatics and genomics; and systems biology.
-The CRG also includes the National Centre for Genomic Analysis (CNAG) that carries out projects in DNA sequencing and analysis.
+The CRG also includes the National Centre for Genomic Analysis (CNAG-CRG) that carries out projects in DNA sequencing and analysis.

 The centre's other main strategic goals are: to translate basic scientific findings into benefits for health and economic value for society; to provide advanced and excellent training to our scientists; and to communicate and establish a bilateral dialogue with society.